FROM SICK CARE TO HEALTH CREATION

 These figures represent a desperate societal demand for solutions that prevent disease rather than merely manage it.

-Part IV: Bridging the Gap (The Strategic Imperative)
+Bridging the Gap (The Strategic Imperative)

 Yet, a dangerous chasm exists.